Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/docs/quick-reference/notes-template/index.md

 Quote break.

 > This is a very long line that will still be quoted properly when it wraps.
-Oh boy let's keep writing to make sure this is long enough to actually wrap for everyone.
+Oh boy let’s keep writing to make sure this is long enough to actually wrap for everyone.
 Oh, you can *put* **Markdown** into a blockquote.

 <span id="html"></span>

 Inline HTML
 -----------

-You can also use raw HTML in your Markdown, and it'll mostly work pretty well.
+You can also use raw HTML in your Markdown, and it’ll mostly work pretty well.

     <dl>
       <dt>Definition list</dt>